aspose-words/Aspose.Words-API-References/english/net/aspose.words/warninginfocollection/count/_index.md

 WarningInfoCollection warnings = new WarningInfoCollection();
 Document doc = new Document(MyDir + "FB2 document.fb2", new LoadOptions { WarningCallback = warnings });

-Assert.AreEqual("The original file load format is FB2, which is not supported by Aspose.Words.
-The file is loaded as an XML document.", warnings[0].Description);
+Assert.That(warnings[0].Description, Is.EqualTo("The original file load format is FB2, which is not supported by Aspose.Words.
+The file is loaded as an XML document."));
-Assert.AreEqual(1, warnings.Count);
+Assert.That(warnings.Count, Is.EqualTo(1));
 ```

 ### See Also